MEXICAN MAYAN AMBER - SAMPLES

 Museum of Paleontology Berkeley arranged with Blom to visit the amber deposits

 in Simojovel.
-Blom owned a large house in San Christobal de las Cassess(Chiapas).
+Blom owned a large house in San Cristobal de las Cassess(Chiapas).

 This was a cultural and artistic center with rooms for visitors.
 They set